yunsupj/SDC_Project/Computer_Vision/Vehicle_Detection_Tracking/README.md

 #### Step 2: Compute Gradient for Future Extraction by HOG Function
-In this step, features extraction from the images, Car and Non-Car images, by using HOG (Histogram of Oriented Gradients). <br>
+In this step, features extraction from the images, Car and Non-Car images, by using HOG (Histogram of Oriented Gradients).
 The [HOG](http://scikit-image.org/docs/dev/auto_examples/features_detection/plot_hog.html) function makes histogram of the direction of oriented gradients in X and Y. <br>
 Since the result contains magnitude and direction of gradients, it is really useful to classify between the car and non-car images.

 - **Image -> HOG Image/HOG Feature**